 \section{Multi-Hop Fact Checking}

-A multi-hop fact checking model $f(X)$ receives as an input $X=\{(claim_i, document_i)| i\in[0,|X|]\}$, where $document_i$ is the corresponding PolitiFact article for $claim_i$, which consists of a list of sentences: $document_i = [sentence_{ij}|j \in [0, |document_i|]]$.
-During the training process, the model learns to (i) select which sentences from the input contain evidence needed for the veracity prediction $y_i^S = \{y_{ij}^S \in \{0, 1\}|j \in [0, |document_i|]\}$ (\textbf{sentence selection task}), where 1 indicates that the sentence is selected as an evidence sentence; and (ii) predict the veracity label of the claim $y_i^L \in \{True, False, Half-True\}$, based on the extracted evidence (\textbf{veracity prediction task}).
-The sentences selected by the model as evidence ones, constitute an \textit{evidence chain}, where each sentence follows from the previous one, and together they provide enough evidence to verify the corresponding claim and present an explanation for it.
-Each evidence chain consists of $k$ sentences, where $k \in [1, max_{i\in[0,|X|]}(|document_i|)]$ is a hyper-parameter of the model.
-Figure~\ref{fig:example} illustrates the process of multi-hop fact checking, where multiple evidence sentences provide different pieces of evidence, which need to be combined to reach the final veracity verdict.
+A multi-hop fact checking model $f(X)$ receives as an input $X=\{(claim_i, document_i)| i\in[1,|X|]\}$, where $document_i = [sentence_{ij}|j \in [1, |document_i|]]$ is the corresponding PolitiFact article for $claim_i$ and consists of a list of sentences.
+During the training process, the model learns to (i) select which sentences from the input contain evidence needed for the veracity prediction $y_i^S = [y_{ij}^S \in \{0, 1\}|j \in [1, |document_i|]]$ (\textbf{sentence selection task}), where 1 indicates that the sentence is selected as an evidence sentence; and (ii) predict the veracity label of the claim $y_i^L \in \{True, False, Half-True\}$, based on the extracted evidence (\textbf{veracity prediction task}).
+The sentences selected by the model as evidence provide \textit{sufficient} explanation, which allows to verify the corresponding claim \textit{efficiently} instead of reading the whole article.
+Each evidence set consists of $k$ sentences, where $k \in [1, max_{i\in[1,|X|]}(|document_i|)]$ is a hyper-parameter of the model.
+Figure~\ref{fig:example} illustrates the process of multi-hop fact checking, where multiple evidence sentences provide different information, which needs to be connected in logical order to reach the final veracity verdict.